Guides

 Employers' Liability Insurance

-This is a legal requirement if you employ anyone, including part-time staff, Saturday workers, and assistants at workshops.
-It covers claims from employees who are injured or become ill as a result of their work.
+This is a legal requirement the moment you employ anyone, including part-time staff, Saturday workers, and assistants who help run workshops.
+It covers claims from staff who are injured or become ill because of their work.

-Fines for operating without employers' liability insurance can reach £2,500 per day, plus a fine of up to £1,000 for not displaying the certificate (or making it available electronically).
+Trading without employers' liability can cost you up to £2,500 per day, plus a fine of up to £1,000 for not displaying the certificate (or making it available electronically).

-Even if you are a sole trader with no employees, you may need this cover if you hire freelancers or temporary staff for busy periods.
+Even a sole trader with no permanent staff may need this cover when hiring freelancers or temporary help for peak.
 Check with your insurer.

 Product Liability Insurance

-Covers claims arising from products you sell causing injury or damage.
-For a florist, this could include:
+Covers claims where something you sold causes injury or damage.
+For a florist, that could mean:

-- A candle sold alongside an arrangement that causes a fire
+• A candle sold alongside an arrangement that starts a fire

 Product liability is often bundled with public liability in a combined policy.